telefonicaid/fiware-skuld/README.rst

 Acceptance tests with Docker execution
 **************************************
 Skuld acceptance tests can be executed by Docker.
-To do that, firtly it is required to create the docker image.
+To do that, firstly it is required the creation of the docker image.
 To do that:

 .. code::

     docker build -t fiware-skuld -f docker/Dockerfile docker

-Once the fiware-skuld image is created, we can run it by using docker-compose (to include the environment variables).
-To export then is required:
+Once the fiware-skuld image is created, we can run it by using docker-compose (exporting the right environment variables).

 .. code::